apiedrar/apiedrar/README.md

 Before Software, I spent close to a decade working in professional Audio Engineering, managing recording projects for triple-A Video Games, Dubbing and Music Production.
 Same signal-flow instincts, different medium.
 The career switch was intentional, of course.
 Software Engineering rewards rigor at a level the music industry didn't.

 My interests outside work include (but are not limited to): sport cars and motorbikes, mountains, skydiving, calisthenics, and yoga.
-I also like to build and re-build things with my hands when I'm not at a keyboard.
+I also like to build stuff with my hands when I'm not at a keyboard, and play COD Mobile!

 Reach me: [LinkedIn](https://linkedin.com/in/apiedrar)